apache/airflow/docs/apache-airflow/security/security_model.rst

 Responsibilities of Deployment Managers
 ---------------------------------------

-Deployment Managers determine access levels and understand the potential damage users can cause.
+Deployment Managers determine access levels and must understand the potential damage users can cause.
 Some Deployment Managers may further limit access through fine-grained privileges for the **Authenticated UI users**.
 However, these limitations are outside the basic Airflow's